 08 Mar Strategies for Tough Conversations

-Mitch Matthews offers a proven 4-step process for navigating difficult conversations.
+Mitch Matthews offers a proven 4-step process for navigating tough conversations.
 After listening, you’ll be able to prepare for the interaction, engage with confidence, clarify the problem and the solution as well as deliver results.

 It happens to all of us.